IpshitaZutshi/Zutshi_Neuron2021/README.md

       - getPlaceFieldBoundaries - Need to have place field rate maps calculated already
       - SessPeriStimPhaseLocking
       - SessPeriStimACFrequency
+      - SessBehaviorCorrMatrix -correlation matrix to look at assemblies
+      - SessBehaviorCorrMatrixCA3 -correlation matrix to look at assemblies
+      - SessBehaviorAssemblies
+      - SessBehaviorAssembliesSeparate
       - SessUnitISI - Calculates the log ISI distribution, with LFP frequency for cells.

 ## Per animal, behavior results